Schedule & Curriculum

-The first session will be held on or near June 4th.
+The first session will be held in early June.
 As the year progresses, this schedule may change to accommodate student and instructor availability.
-(In some cases, classes may meet for an intensive, 6- or 12-hour weekend and not again for a few weeks.)

 A poet writes always of his personal life… [but] he is never the bundle of accident and incoherence that sits down to breakfast; he has been reborn as an idea, something intended, complete.” – W. B. Yeats